 How to Do It: If you’ve never funneled savings into a dedicated emergency fund, you’ll want to start by stashing away at least one month's take-home pay before accelerating any other financial goals.
-Once you’ve reached that benchmark, continue to save up to three, six or even nine months of your take-home pay, depending on your situation.
+Once you’ve reached that benchmark, continue to save up to about six months of expenses, depending on your situation.

 And don’t forget to make room in your budget for the insurance you or your dependents might need for protection in the event of a major emergency, Lay says.
 Disability, life and other kinds of policies are important to look into.

 Socking cash away in a traditional savings account may not provide enough growth to meet your goals, depending on what that goal is.
 For longer-term goals like retirement or, say, buying a home in the next five to 10 years, having your money parked in an account with a super-low interest rate is akin to letting it collect dust.
 So this piece of advice suggests putting your cash into passive investments so you're better able to take advantage of the power of compound growth.

 “We work hard to save, so it’s vital that whatever money you are saving is working as hard as possible, meaning it’s earning the highest interest rate available,” Bisson says.

 Adds Taylor, “For every dollar your investment account grows with the market, that’s one less dollar that has to come out of your pocket to meet your goal.”